poulson/Clique/doc/source/symbolic/nested_dissection.rst

-   In addition to generating the separator tree, which simply stores the indices of each separator, each process computes its portion of the mapping from the original to the reordered indices (implied by nested dissection) within the `localMap` vector, and the symbolic factorization, as well as a variety of other useful information, is returned in an instance of the :cpp:type:`DistSymmInfo` structure, `info`.
+   In addition to generating the separator tree, which simply stores the indices of each separator, each process computes its portion of the mapping from the original to the reordered indices (implied by nested dissection) within the `map` vector, and the symbolic factorization, as well as a variety of other useful information, is returned in an instance of the :cpp:type:`DistSymmInfo` structure, `info`.
    The `cutoff` parameter determines the maximum